Too Many KPIs or Measures?

 KPI shortlisting process checklist - Post It method

 - Label Importance on the vertical axis and Availability on the horizontal axis.

-- Number the bottom-level measures on your KPI Tree for reference.
+- Next, number the bottom-level measures on your KPI Tree for reference.
 I haven't done this in the examples, but it is a good way of staying on top of things.

-- Add dividing lines at the midpoint of each axis so that you have a grid of four boxes or matrix.
+- Then, add dividing lines at the midpoint of each axis so that you have a grid of four boxes or matrix.

 - Go through each candidate measure with the group rating it on a scale of 0-10 for:

-- Note down any disagreements about the scores the group assigns - this can be useful if you are challenged later on the choices made, and it gives you an audit trail.
+- As you go, note down any disagreements about the scores the group assigns - this can be useful if you are challenged later on the choices made, and it gives you an audit trail.